 DISA Global Solutions is taking a look back on 2020 to highlight some of our most impactful articles.
 As we faced many challenges throughout the year, like many others, we ensured the most reliable and accurate industry updates and provided our customers with information and news, helping them each step of the way throughout the pandemic.
 Our focus remained on helping customers maintain compliance and a safe workplace, regardless of what 2020 threw our way.
-In case you missed them the first time, here are some of the most impactful articles DISA published regarding transportation, drug and alcohol testing, background screening, and more.
+In case you missed them the first time, here are some of the most impactful articles DISA published regarding transportation, drug and alcohol testing, background check, and more.

 Drug Testing Articles